louis-melone/LightningWatch/README.md

 ## What do you think is the weakest part of your project?

 Theme and constants management, as well as advanced error handling.
-Implementing a ThemeCoordinator and a more robust error-handling strategy.
+Implementing a ThemeCoordinator and a more robust error-handling strategy would address this.